savmm/AndroidSimpleViews/README.md

 ##Simple and Easy to use Views for Android

--Simple View Pager
+ - Simple View Pager
--Simple Radoi Button Group
+ - Simple Radoi Button Group

 ## Features of Simple View Pager